 Your federal tax reporting requirements will depend on whether the IRS recognizes your organization as an exempt organization, meaning it is not responsible for federal income tax.
 When it comes to tax-exemption, nonprofit corporations fall under one of three categories:

 Nonprofit corporation without tax exemption: You can form a nonprofit corporation without obtaining a tax exemption, which means your organization will be responsible for filing and paying taxes as a corporation.
-You can read more about corporation taxation here.
+Read more about corporation taxation

-Nonprofit corporation that applied for and obtained tax exemption: If your organization applied for and obtained tax exemption from the IRS, you must file annual returns to maintain your exemption.
-Depending on the amount of your organization’s gross receipts, you must file Form 990-EZ, 990-N, or 990.
+Nonprofit corporation that applied for and obtained tax exemption: If your organization applied for and obtained 501(c)(3) tax exemption from the IRS, you must file annual returns to maintain your exemption.
+Depending on the amount of your organization's gross receipts, you must file Form 990, 990-EZ, or 990-N.

 Nonprofit church: Churches automatically have tax-exempt status, and in most cases, organizers of churches do not have to apply for tax exemption or file annual returns with the IRS.
 It's a good idea to check with a tax attorney or accountant to verify your church's requirements because, as explained below, your nonprofit could face serious penalties for failing to file required returns.